madmagic007/Oculus-Quest-Presence/README.md

 ## Settings

-- When you restart your computer, the program on the pc should start automatically, this can be disabled if you right click the icon, hit "open settings" and toggle the "start at windows boot" checkbox.
+- When you restart your computer, the program on the pc should start automatically, this can be disabled if you right click the icon, hit "open settings" and toggle the "start with windows boot" checkbox.
 - If you open the settings and hit the save log button, it will save a file with all the app names that your device has come across that aren't listed in my lang.json file.
 You can always send me that file so i can add it to the list!

 ---